 - Brief biographical data on researcher on a separate sheet, with contact information including e-mail, as well as the researcher's ALA membership number.

-Selection of the recipient will be made by the Frances Henne Jury and announced after the Midwinter Meeting.
-Research proposals will be solicited throughout the year following each Midwinter Meeting.
-Deadline for receipt of proposals will be December 1 prior to the Midwinter Meeting when selection is made.
-Selection will be based on the criteria indicated in Section II above.
+Selection of the recipient will be made by the Frances Henne Jury and is announced each February.
+Research proposals may be submitted up through December 1 of each year.
+Selection will be based on the criteria indicated above.

-Winners are required to write a 500-word summary of their research project within one year of completion, to be considered for publication by YALSA.
+Winners are required to write a 500-word summary of their research project within one year of receipt of the grant funds, to be considered for publication by YALSA.
 In addition, winners are encouraged to write a more substantial article for publication for the Journal of Research on Libraries and Young Adults.
 ALA/YALSA has the right of first consideration for publication of research results.
-Co-publication by VOYA is permitted, because VOYA is the donor of the grant money.
+Co-publication by VOYA is permitted.

 Refer requests for information to: email@example.com